 - Social skills – tolerating your own weaknesses and those of other people; being compassionate, resilient, and actively listening to others.

 CBT to cope

-Dr Woodward’s final talk focused on cognitive behavioural therapy (CBT) – another method to cope with stress in the workplace.
+Dr. Woodward’s final talk focused on cognitive behavioral therapy (CBT) – another method to cope with stress in the workplace.
 This technique is about changing the way you view a situation so you can change the way you feel about it and react to it.
-CBT isn’t about suppressing your feelings, Dr Woodward says, but is about stopping you from “awfulising” them.
-Using CBT should help a person to put things in proportion; it can be used to rationalise anxieties and work to overcome them.
+CBT isn’t about suppressing your feelings, Dr. Woodward says, but is about stopping you from “awfulizing” them.
+Using CBT should help a person to put things in proportion; it can be used to rationalize anxieties and work to overcome them.
 There are several steps to

 to finish, in your head.
 Think about what you would do if the worse were to happen and make sure that when you enter the real situation, you have everything to hand to deal with it efficiently.